-- 2.10 In order to meet the Fund's purpose the investment strategy set is to maintain the monetary value of the Fund, excluding investment income, to provide a high level of security and a good level of liquidity to finance projects as required. - 2.11 It is recommended that the annual cash requirement for Tourism projects is forecast, and that any surplus cash balances not required in the current year be invested into short-dated gilts to maximise the investment returns for the Fund. - 2.12 The longer-term strategy for the Fund is to hold assets in cash and cash equivalents.
-Therefore the Minister has set a strategic aim of investing all monies in risk-reducing assets, as detailed below -
+- 2.1 The strategy reflects the Minister's long-term investment aim for this Fund, with the intention to move towards the Fund's strategic aim as investment opportunities and market conditions allow.
+Initially, it is anticipated that assets will continue to be invested in the Consolidated Fund in the form of cash balances and short-term instruments, such as Certificates of Deposits. - 2.2 In order to meet the Fund's purpose, the investment strategy set is to maintain the monetary value of the Fund, excluding investment income, to provide a high level of security and a good level of liquidity to finance projects as required. - 2.3 It is recommended that the annual cash requirement for tourism projects is considered, and that any surplus cash balances identified as not required in the current year should be invested to maximise the investment returns for the Fund.
+Only cash clearly identified as surplus to annual requirements should be invested; it will otherwise be maintained within the Consolidated Fund as a proportion of that Fund. - 2.4 The longer-term strategy for the Fund is to hold assets in cash and cash equivalents.
+Therefore, the Minister has set a strategic aim of investing all monies in risk-reducing assets, as detailed in the following table -